abhinandh-s/roxide/README.md

 - `roxide some/dir/ -p .pdf`: will remove files matching the pattern from some/dir
 - `roxide some/dir/ -rp .pdf`: will recursively remove files matching the pattern from some/dir
 - `roxide some/dir/ -rp .pdf -l`: will list files, like dry run
+- `roxide some/* -i never`: will never prompt
+- `roxide some/* -i once`: Prompt once before removing more than three files or when removing recursivly
+- `roxide some/* -i always`: Prompt before every removal
+- `roxide some/* -p .pdf -i always`: Prompt before every removal

 > [!WARNING]
 > Do not use sudo.
 Support for sudo is still work in progress.